richard-paquin/codility/README.md

 > https://codility.com/programmers/lessons/

 Why redo from the same site ?
 It is a very well done site.
 The concepts are clear, and I believe some of them are extremely valuable.
-I wish to make sure I fully master all of them.

 Let's do this ! :+1:

 ## Python